carpentries-lab/python-aos-lesson/index.md

 > ## Prerequisites
 >
-> Participants must have a some familiarity with Python and the Unix shell.
+> Participants must have some familiarity with Python and the Unix shell.
 > They don't need to be highly proficient,
 > but a basic understanding of Python syntax,
 > beginner-level programming constructs (e.g. loops and conditionals)